Martin1887/camaLESS/README.md

 # camaLESS
 camaLESS is an open source library under Apache 2.0 license customizable color themes.

+camaLESS has been tested on Firefox, Chrome, Internet Explorer and Edge.
+Nevertheless, it should work on all browsers since it has been coded following browsers compatibility rules.
+Please report an issue if it does not work properly on any browser.

 An example of camaLESS application is RAEfox (https://github.com/Martin1887/RAEfox), a JS application that allows search definitions in castilian Wiktionary.
 Initially camaLESS has been developed inside RAEfox, so you can find previous commits in that repository.